cwegscheider/cwegscheider/content/authors/admin/_index.md

 ---
 title: Carsten Wegscheider
-role: Doctoral Researcher
+role: Postdoctoral Researcher
 avatar_filename: avatar.jpg
-bio: "Political scientist at the Department of Political Science of the University of Salzburg. "
+bio: "Political scientist at the Institute of Political Science (IfPol) of the University of Münster. "
 interests:
   - Comparative politics
   - Democratization